Project Insights Report

 Supporting employers in overcoming structural barriers to training investment is key to addressing labour and skill shortages.

-The findings from this project showcase the importance of collaboration across the skills development ecosystem, and staying closely connected to industry needs.
-The collaboration between academic partners and industry highlights the necessity of tailoring educational programs to meet the evolving demands of the sector.
-By working with both academia and industry, relevant curricula are developed that equip graduates with the skills sought by employers.
-This approach successfully prepares graduates for employment and helps address the skills gap.
 Practitioners aiming to address similar challenges in other growing sectors can take lessons from the model CASTL has implemented to ensure academic institutions are aligned with industry needs and creating relevant training programs.
 Central to this collaboration are intermediaries, like CASTL, who can facilitate the coordination of objectives and activities.

 What’s Next

-CASTL has training facilities in PEI, BC and Quebec aiming to meet the increasing demand for bioscience training and bolster the national bio-economy.
-To support this growth, CASTL is successfully attracting further investments and forging new partnerships with government agencies, private sector companies and educational institutions.
+CASTL has training facilities in PEI, BC and Quebec, aiming to meet the increasing demand for bioscience training and bolster the national bio-economy.
+To support this growth, CASTL is successfully attracting further investments and forging new partnerships with government agencies, private sector companies, and educational institutions.

 Learning Brief